felixgro/sportr/docs/SetupGuide.md

 ```

 ### Step 2: Prepare `.env` file
-Start by duplicating and renaming the `.env.example` file:
+Start by duplicating and renaming the `.env.example` file to `.env`:
 ```
 cp .env.example .env
 ```
-Setup a MySQL database and enter the correct credentials in the `.env` file:
+Setup a MySQL database and enter the correct credentials in the new `.env` file:
 ```
 ...
 DB_CONNECTION=mysql